varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 It is interesting that while I think of myself as a generalist developer the vast portion of my career has been towards embedded and systems programming.
 I'm firmly a Common Lisp guy at heart but embedded tech landscape is the entrenched realm of C sprinkled with some C++ and nowadays Rust.
 However I had incredible fortune to work for the last few years on a substantial embedded system project in Common Lisp.

 The story starts in Western Norway, the world capital of tunnels with over 600 located in the area.
-Tunnels are equipped and maintained to high standard and accidents are infrequent but by the nature of qanitites serious ones get to happen.
+Tunnels are equipped and maintained to high standard and accidents are infrequent but by the nature of quantities serious ones get to happen.
 The worst of these are naturally fires, which are notoriously dangerous.
 Consider that many of single bore tunnels have length over 5km (and up to 24km).
 Some of them are undersea tunnels in the fjords with inclination of up to 10 degrees.
 There are no automatic firefighting facilities.
 These are costly both in installation and maintenance, and while they might work in a country with one or two tunnels total they simply do not scale up.
 Hence the policy follows the self evacuation principle: you're on your own to help yourself and others to egress, hopefully managing to follow the signage and lights before the smoke sets in and pray the extractor fans do their job.

 ![Aftermath of a fire](/images/loudest-lisp-program/gudvangatunnelen.jpg)